-AEMO has updated the Methodology to describe the basis for the dispersion estimate.
+AEMO updated the Methodology during the Draft Determination to describe the basis for the dispersion estimate.

-AEMO's draft determination is to retain its current technique of estimating dispersion.
+AEMO's final determination is to retain its current technique of estimating dispersion, and the updated description in the Methodology

 4.8.
 Other matters